Logistics Survival Guide for Hurricane Season 2026

-Looking back at the 2024 season, storms like Hurricane Helen and Hurricane Debby caused major problems.
-Flooded roadways, stranded trucks and drivers, lost shipments, and delayed deliveries were some of the shipping setbacks that occurred.
+Looking back at the previous seasons, recent storms like Hurricane Helen and Hurricane Debby caused major supply chain disruption.
+Flooded roadways, stranded trucks, delayed shipments, and shifted delivery windows are challenges many shippers know all too well.

 Supply Chain Tips for Peak Hurricane Season